 Mayor says wear your Poppy with pride

-Wandsworth's Mayor Cllr Adrian Knowles is calling on residents of the borough to give generously to this year's Poppy Appeal.
+Wandsworth's Mayor Cllr Stuart Thom is calling on residents of the borough to give generously to this year's Poppy Appeal.

 The council is a keen supporter of the appeal and has arranged for poppy collection boxes to be placed around the town hall.

-Last year the appeal raised nearly £37m which is being used to provide practical help to men and women who are currently serving, or have previously served in the armed forces, as well their dependants, especially during times of hardship and distress.
+Every year the appeal raises around £40m which is used to provide practical help to men and women who are currently serving, or have previously served in the armed forces, as well their dependants, especially during times of hardship and distress.